 Financial Contribution

 The Implementing Partner shall progressively provide a Financial Contribution via its Operations such that at the end of the Signature Period it amounts to EUR [insert amount].
-This amount is based on the full amount of the EU Guarantee provided to the Implementing Partner in accordance with Article 13.2 [item (i)] and has been estimated on the Effective Date in accordance with the methodology that is published on Key Risk Management Documents - InvestEU Wiki - EC Extranet Wiki (europa.eu).
+This amount is based on the full amount of the EU Guarantee [if applicable: without the Buffer] provided to the Implementing Partner in accordance with Article 13.2 [item (i)] and has been estimated [insert the reference date of the calculation] in accordance with the methodology that is published on Key Risk Management Documents - InvestEU Wiki - EC Extranet Wiki (europa.eu).

 The Financial Contribution, as measured on the basis of the total amount of the Operations reported at the date of their signature minus De-committed or Cancelled Amounts, shall be adjusted as follows: